 Height of the Seating Surface

 Measure the height of your counter or bar from the floor to ensure you choose a stool with the correct seat height.
-A general rule of thumb is to leave about 10 to 12 inches between the seat height and the underside of the counter or bar.
+For counter stools, aim for a counter height of 35" to 39", while bar stools suit surfaces that are 40" to 43" high.
+Leave about 10 to 12 inches between the seat height and the underside of the counter or bar.

 Style and Design

 Consider the overall design aesthetic of your space.
-Stools come in various styles, including:
+Both counter stools and bar stools come in various styles, including:

 Backless: Ideal for smaller spaces and easy to store.